anokfireball/homelab-as-code/README.md

 As the complexity grew, it became clear that a more structured, Infrastructure-as-Code approach was needed to:
 - keep configurations versioned and thus better documented
 - make deployments more consistently repeatable and reliable
-- simplify the process of adding new services without
+- simplify the process of adding new services without losing track of the overall state
-- enable easier backup and disaster recovery
+- enable easier backup and disaster recovery that is centrally managed
 - provide better scalability and resilience beyond a single node

 I decided to take this opportunity to properly learn Kubernetes hands-on, embracing the complexity and "feeling the pain" that comes with it rather than _just_ having the theoretical knowledge.